innailyaev/ReactMidProjectApp/README.md

 * Git
 * GitHub
 * React
+*API

 ## Approach Taken
 I started my app by checking out existing apps related to my app.
-Search for a suitable API, explore the API in depth.
+Search for a suitable API, explore the API.
 Understand the relationships between the various functions, create appropriate components and the relationship between them.
 I used 3 APIs, of nutrition, of recipes and of autoCompleteApi.
 ## Wins and Blockers
 ### Wins